4.3 Reviewed by SusanRating:

-Compared to the very popular Char-Broil The Big Easy, the Masterbuilt Butterball Oil Less Turkey Fryer sells for only a few dollars more and gives you a slightly larger cooking capacity.
+Compared to the very popular Char-Broil The Big Easy, the Masterbuilt Butterball Oil Less Turkey Fryer sells for less (price recently lowered) and gives you a slightly larger cooking capacity.
 It’s also completely electric, which many consider a huge advantage since you don’t have to buy gas or fool with a propane tank.

 One drawback with the Butterball oil less fryer is that Masterbuilt doesn’t make accessories like extra cooking racks or rib hooks.
 Those items can be very handy but aren’t necessarily a deal breaker.
 In fact, researching several hundred consumer reports reveals that complaints are rare, and satisfaction runs very high with both product quality and cooking results.
 It’s the perfect choice for cooking healthier, delicious turkeys and other foods, without oil and without need for propane.

-This model is an electric powered greaseless turkey fryer with an 18 lb. cooking capacity and a built-in wood chip box for adding smoked flavor.
+The review below covers the Masterbuilt Butterball Oil-Free Electric Turkey Fryer and Roaster Model #20100809.
+This is an electric powered greaseless turkey fryer with an 18 lb. cooking capacity and a built-in wood chip box for adding smoked flavor.
 It is completely electric and for outdoor use only.

 - Maximum Capacity: 18 lb Turkey